Paul M. Miyamoto

 In August, Sheriff Miyamoto announced that all phone calls from jail would be free, the first county in the nation to do so.
 At his direction, Sheriff’s Office staff also stood up video visits in the jail where no Internet infrastructure existed before.

 Throughout the pandemic, the Sheriff has worked with the City’s justice partners to safely lower the jail count and reduce the risk of COVID among the most medically vulnerable custodies.
-To date, there have been no large COVID outbreaks in San Francisco county jail.
+To date, there have been no COVID outbreaks, hospitalizations or deaths in San Francisco county jail.

 With a reduced jail population, Sheriff Miyamoto closed the seismically unsafe County Jail #4 at the Hall of Justice in September -- two months ahead of schedule.